- Management Plan

 Monitoring and Reporting

 The water temperature will be monitored periodically every 5 years for 15 years to capture what we hope will be a reduction in water temperature as shade from the newly planted trees increases.
 No significant change in water temperature is expected between the baseline data and the first monitoring due to the trees still being quite small but the results should show greater differences as the trees grow.
+Riverfly species and their abundance will also be monitored as they are a good indicator of water quality and freshwater invertebrate abundance and diversity.
+This will happen at the start of the project, and at 6 monthly intervals for 2 years.

 A progress report will be completed after the first year of the project to identify on-the-ground changes and to evaluate the success of the intervention.